Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 Purpose:

-Identify services actively listening for network connections.\
+Identify services actively listening for network connections.
+Please refer to image # 5 in the repository.

  **Step 6 — Review Open Ports**